-ARTICLE 12 Grievances
+ARTICLE 12.
+Grievances

-- 12.01 Any differences arising between the Parties bound by this Agreement concerning its interpretation, application, operation or any alleged violation thereof, including any difference arising from the dismissal or suspension of an Employee, shall be finally and conclusively settled without stoppage of work as hereinafter provided: - Stage 1: The Employee involved, preferably with the Shop Steward, will first take up the matter with his/her foreman or supervisor directly in charge of the work. - Stage 2: Failing resolution at Stage 1, Union representatives and the Board's representatives will discuss and, if possible, settle the matter. - Stage 3: Failing resolution at Stage 2, within three (3) days, the grievance shall be set out in writing by the grieving Party and referred to the other Party and they shall forthwith confer upon the matter. - Stage 4: Failing resolution at Stage 3, within seven (7) days or such longer time as the Parties agree to, then it shall be referred to an Arbitrator, as follows: - a) The Party desiring arbitration shall appoint a member for the Board and shall notify the other Party in writing of its appointment and particulars of the matter in dispute. - b) The Party receiving the notice shall within five (5) days thereafter appoint a member for the Board and notify the other party of its appointment. - c) The two (2) arbitrators so appointed shall confer to select a third person to be Chair and failing for three (3) days from the appointment of the second of them to agree upon a person willing to act, either of them may apply to the Minister of Labour to appoint such a third member.
+- 12.01 Any differences arising between the Parties bound by this Agreement concerning its interpretation, application, operation or any alleged violation thereof, including any difference arising from the dismissal or suspension of an Employee, shall be finally and conclusively settled without stoppage of work as hereinafter provided: - Stage 1: The Employee involved will first take up the matter with their supervisor directly in charge of the work.
+The Employee has the option of being accompanied to the meeting by a shop steward or by a delegate of the Union. - Stage 2: If the grievance is not settled at Stage 1 then the grievance will be provided in writing by the Union to the Manager of Maintenance and copied to the Senior Manager of Maintenance and Construction. - Stage 3: If the grievance is not settled as prescribed in Stage 2 above within ten (10) working days, the matter shall be referred to the Associate Superintendent, Human Resources, or delegate.
+Representatives of the Union (which may include a Shop Steward) and representatives of the Board shall meet within fifteen (15) working days and attempt to resolve the grievance. - Stage 4: Failing resolution at Stage 3, within ten (10) working days or such longer time as the Parties agree to, then it shall be referred to an Arbitrator, as follows: - a) The Party desiring arbitration shall appoint a member for the Board and shall notify the other Party in writing of its appointment and particulars of the matter in dispute. - b) The Party receiving the notice shall within five (5) days thereafter appoint a member for the Board and notify the other party of its appointment. - c) The two (2) arbitrators so appointed shall confer to select a third person to be Chair and failing for three (3) days from the appointment of the second of them to agree upon a person willing to act, either of them may apply to the Minister of Labour to appoint such a third member.